 2. Use Uppercase and Lowercase letters

 Using upper and lower-case letters are a useful way to add a layer of strength to your password.
 Try to avoid using an upper case letter at the beginning, as this is a common trait of passwords.
 Scatter capitals and lowercase throughout your password.

 3. Use Symbols and numbers

-Symbols and Numbers add another layer.
+Symbols and Numbers add another layer to a strong password.
 Avoid using the symbols at the start and end of passwords, as this is a common trait in passwords.

 Try to stick to common symbols, such as *, &, ! and %.
 Some website password fields struggle to pick up symbols like pipe keys (|).

 4. Avoid words combinations directly from the dictionary

 As we explored earlier, dictionary hackers will use a script which logs words from the dictionary into the password field.
 Therefore, avoiding words from the dictionary is advisable.
 Using fake words, names or real words but jumbled up is a much better way to create a strong password.

 5. Avoid Obvious Substitutions

 A common way to “strengthen” a password is to replace a letter with an obvious substitution, such as using an exclamation mark instead of “I” or “4” instead of “A”.

 These simple substitutions will be checked by hackers as well so it may not be strengthening your password at all.
 Try to be more random with your letter substitutions if you go down that route.

-To help you memorise your passwords, you could use a story or song lyric to help you remember.
-You can then substitute in , letters, numbers and symbols.
+To help create memorable, strong passwords, you could use a story or song lyric to help you remember.

 We always celebrate St Patrick’s Day in The Red Lion Pub on the 17 March!

 This could become:

-Or choose a string of random phrases based on characters and or random thought processes.
+Or choose a string of random phrases to create a strong password.
 Such as:

-All of these are GTA5 references.
-You can add some extra numbers and special characters for extra security.
+You can add some extra numbers and special characters to create a stronger password.

-They are memorable, personal and easy to remember.
-But are difficult for a hacker to guess using the usual techniques.
+They are personal and easier to remember but are difficult for a hacker to guess.